kfarivar/3DPoint_Cloud_Segmentation_Semester_Project/pipe_segmentation/README.md

 ```

 ## Dataset preparation
-Organize the files as follows (you can also make symbolic links in ubuntu instead actually copying the data):
+Organize the files as follows (you can also make symbolic links in ubuntu instead of actually copying the data):
 ```
 PointRCNN
 ├-- data